Where Destiny Leads

-Grinning as if what they were about to do was nothing more than harmless fun, Loric joked, “If I don’t make it to the other side, I’d like to say that you’ve been a good friend to me Brannon.”
+Grinning as if what they were about to do was nothing more than harmless fun, Loric joked, “If I don’t make it to the other side, I’d like to say you’ve been a good friend Brannon.”

-“So, on the count of three we’re going to charge the bull, but whatever you do, do not break away until we’re close to him.”
+“So, on the count of three we will charge the bull, but whatever you do, do not break away until we’re close to him.”

 “Because the less room he has to turn the slower he’ll be.”